 Spending $795 on Moose is taking a gamble that nothing else major breaks down on a 11 year old car.
 It would be quite unfortunate if an alternator blew up, costing me another $1,000.
 Then Moose becomes a serious money pit as now I’m spending 50% of the value of the car on maintenance.

-My desire for driving a fancy luxury car has essentially fallen to 0 given the movement against luxury and the still shaky economy.
+My desire for driving a fancy luxury car has essentially fallen to 0 given the movement against luxury.
 When it’s time to make the decision again on buying a new car, I will consider safety issues as the main criteria.